onepf/OPFPush/README.md

       and add for each used providers specific changes that you can find in provider README.md file.
       See section `Implemented Push Services`.

-Next steps common for both kind of dependencies.
+You can setup `OpenPushHelper` following steps:

-2. Create `Options` object:
+1. Create `Options` object:

     ```java
     Options.Builder builder = new Options.Builder();